LiamFearon/JavaFX-Login-System/README.md

 I have used JavaFX to create my GUI, assisted by SceneBuilder and Eclipse

 ## How it works
 The program consists of a single window giving the user a form to log in.
 When the "Log In" button is pressed, a text file is used to import user data.
-With this, the program checks the user input credentials agaisnt valid credentials from said text file, and returns a result to the user that is dependant on if the log in credentials are correct.
+With this, the program checks the user input credentials against valid credentials from said text file, and returns a result to the user that is dependant on if the log in credentials are correct.

 ## Further Work
 To improve this program I believe the following paths of development should be taken